JECINTA534521/neighbourhood/README.md

 4. On your terminal,Create database gallery using the command below.

-       CREATE DATABASE instaclone;
+       CREATE DATABASE nighbourhood;
-       **if you opt to use your own database name, replace instaclone your preferred name, then also update settings.py variable DATABASES > NAME
+       **if you opt to use your own database name, replace neighbourhood your preferred name, then also update settings.py variable DATABASES > NAME

 5. Migrate the database using the command below